Shifa-Alrashdi/Crime-Data-Visualization-and-Prediction-Dashboard/README.md

 # Crime Analytics Dashboard

 An interactive dashboard for law enforcement that combines geospatial crime visualization with AI-powered report analysis.
+You can access this app using the link: https://crime-data-visualization-and-prediction-dashboard.streamlit.app/

 ## Features